Ada-projects-diego/EnrollPro-SQA-2/API/EnrolPro/README.md

   dotnet run
   ```
 - This command will start the API server, typically listening on `http://localhost:5000` or `https://localhost:5001`.
 You can access your API endpoints via these URLs using a browser or tools like Postman.

-- .NET Core apps automatically watch for file changes in the development environment.
-If you edit your source files, the app will be recompiled and restarted automatically.
+- To check the list of endpoints you can run the API and head over to `http://localhost:5000/swagger` or `https://localhost:5001/swagger`